lotrekagency/djsuperadmin/README.md

 ```html
 {% load djsuperadmin %}
 ```
-If you want use Quill Editor
+If you want use CKEditor
 ```html
 <body>
     <div>